Joo (singer): 2015–present: Cry & Blow, Late in the Morning, The Unit

 In January 2015, Joo's contract with JYP Entertainment ended.
 In April, it was revealed that she had signed an exclusive contract with Woollim Entertainment.

 In October 2015, Woollim Entertainment confirmed Joo would be making a comeback after five years, releasing a ballad track.
 Joo released her single, Cry & Blow, on November 2.

 Joo release her second digital single Late in the Morning on May 26, 2017.
 The ballad track was composed by Nell's Lee Junghoon.

-On October 2, 2017 Joo confirmed she would be appearing on reality television series The Unit and participated in a recording for the program on October 1, which aired on October 28.
+On October 2, 2017, Joo confirmed she would be appearing on reality television series The Unit and participated in a recording for the program on October 1, which aired on October 28.

 Personal life

-Joo married her non-celebrity boyfriend on May 4th 2019 after dating for a year.
-Her younger brother, BTOB’s Jung Il-hoon, was in attendance, as were his fellow members Yook Sung-jae, Im Hyun-sik (singer), and Peniel Shin.
-The group reportedly performed “Only One For Me” as the congratulatory song.
+Joo married her non-celebrity boyfriend from Taebaek on May 4, 2019, after dating for a year.
+Her younger brother, BTOB's Jung Il-hoon, was in attendance, as were his fellow members Yook Sung-jae, Im Hyun-sik (singer), and Peniel Shin.
+The group reportedly performed "Only One For Me" as the congratulatory song.